HarukaYamamoto0/utility-bot/README.md

 $ cd utility-bot
 # Install the dependencies
 $ yarn
+# rename the config.example.json file to config.json and populate it
+$ mv config.example.json config.json
 # Run the application
 $ yarn start
 ```

 ## 📝 License

 This project is under license.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE.md) file for more details.